peta78/MusicNotes/README.md

 Note: F#6 (full voice, very clean, very long, she can SING amazingly on recordings and live as well...)

-Number of concert attented by me: 1
+Number of concerts attented by me: 1

 ![spectrum](kellyfsharp6.png)